EzufIII/Hackintosh-Lenovo-Thinkpad-11e-Gen6/README.md

-# Hackintosh on Lenovo Thinkpad 11e
+# Hackintosh on Lenovo ThinkPad 11e

-Welcome to the Hackintosh setup guide for the Lenovo Thinkpad 11e! as the bootloader.
+Welcome to the Hackintosh setup guide for the Lenovo ThinkPad 11e!
+This guide provides the necessary resources and tools to install macOS on the Lenovo ThinkPad 11e Gen 6 using OpenCore as the bootloader.

-!!THIS IS NOT A TUTORIAL!!
+**Note**: This is **not** a step-by-step tutorial, but rather a compilation of relevant information to help you through the process.

-## Description
+## Project Overview

-The goal of this project is to enable the installation of macOS on the Lenovo Thinkpad 11e gen 6.
-T
+The goal of this project is to enable the installation and operation of macOS on the Lenovo ThinkPad 11e Gen 6.
+The ThinkPad 11e is a budget-friendly device, and while macOS isn't officially supported, it is possible to get macOS running on it with the right configuration and setup.

-**What you'll find here**:
+### What You'll Find Here:

-- The resources and tools needed for a successful install
+- Resources and tools to help you successfully install macOS
+- Configuration files for OpenCore bootloader
+- Details about what works and what doesn't on this particular hardware

-## Hardware Used
+## Hardware Specifications

-The Lenovo Thinkpad 11e gen 6 features the following components:
+The Lenovo ThinkPad 11e Gen 6 features the following components:

-- **Processor**: Intel core m3-8100y
+- **Processor**: Intel Core m3-8100Y
 - **Graphics**: Intel UHD Graphics 615
 - **Memory**: 8GB RAM
 - **Storage**: 128GB SSD
-- **Network Card**: Intel
+- **Network Card**: Intel (specific model may vary)

 ## Software Prerequisites

-- **macOS Version**: macOS Ventura (Only Tested With Macos **Ventura**)
+- **macOS Version**: macOS Ventura (Tested with macOS **Ventura**)
 - **Bootloader**: OpenCore

-## Whats working and not working yet (WIP)
- **Whats Working:**
- -iGPU graphic acceleration
- -Wifi and Bluetooth
- -Handoff and Universal Copy Paste
- **Whats NOT Working (WIP)
- -Touch Screen
- -Touch Pad
- -Airdrop And Continuity Stuff (Airdrop etc...)
+**Note**: This setup has been tested and verified on macOS Ventura, and newer macOS versions may not be fully compatible without further updates to the configuration.

+## What's Working (So Far)

+- **iGPU Graphics Acceleration**
+- **Wi-Fi & Bluetooth**
- -
+- **Handoff & Universal Clipboard**:

----
+## What's Not Working (Work in Progress)

+- **Touchscreen**: Not functional (still investigating potential drivers or patches)
+- **Touchpad**: Currently not working (some users have had success with third-party kexts, but more testing is needed)
+- **AirDrop & Continuity Features**: Not functional (features like AirDrop and Universal Control are currently not working)

+## Installation Notes

+- This setup requires advanced knowledge of Hackintosh installation procedures, including BIOS settings adjustments, OpenCore configuration, and kext installations.
+- Ensure you have a USB drive (16GB or more) for creating a bootable macOS installer.
+- If you're new to Hackintoshing, I recommend researching the Hackintosh community for general setup tips and troubleshooting strategies.

+## License

+This project is open source, and you are free to use and modify the provided resources for personal use.
+However, keep in mind that Hackintosh configurations can be inherently unstable, so use at your own risk.